Yankee (pilot boat): Construction and service

 The 84-ton pilot boat Yankee was built in 1848 by Holbrook & Adams of Boston.
 She was put up for sale by Holbrook & Adams, 137 Commercial Street, Boston, on August 30, 1848.
-She left Boston on September 20, 1848 for the Battery in New York City.
+She left Boston on September 20, 1848, for the Battery in New York City.

 On November 12, 1848, in one of the first cruises, the Yankee No. 7, came across the wrecked schooner Justice in need of help.
 The steamship Washington and first officer Jas.
-P. Noyes came to the schooner's assistance and towed the her to Newport.
+P. Noyes came to the schooner's assistance and towed her to Newport.
 Noyes reported that the Yankee did not provide assistance thinking that the schooner's request was not serious.

 Captain Clark of the ship James Wright, refused to take a pilot from the pilot boat Yankee, because none of the pilots had grey hair.
 He wanted an older pilot that had more experience.
 He even asked them to take off their hats to show their hair.
-A report of this act of injustice was reported to the editor of the New York Herald on March 28, 1851 by a pilot.
+A report of this act of injustice was reported to the editor of the New York Herald on March 28, 1851, by a pilot.

 On March 25, 1852, the pilot boat Yankee came across the schooner Reaper of Yarmouth, Massachusetts, that had capsized and sank in a heavy storm off Montauk, New York.
 The crew of five from the Reaper escaped in a yawl but as they came within twenty yards to the pilot boat the yawl capsized.
 Captain Isaiah C. Kelley and Frederick Cobb clung to the yawl and were picked up by the Yankee, but the other three men drowned.
 The pilots on board the Yankee, John Curtis, John Leibby, William J. Murphy and William Champlin, received silver medals from the Massachusetts Humane Society, for rescuing the captain and mate of the schooner Reaper.
 The medals were presented by the New York Life-Saving Benevolent Association.